 The attic is insulated with blown in rockwool insulation.

-The approximate R value of the insulation farthest from the access is 19.
+The approximate R value of this insulation is 19.
 This provides moderate resistance to heat transfer.
 Adding additional insulation to achieve an R value of 30 is recommended to reduce heat loss through the ceilings.